Maintaining Weight After Weight-Loss Medication

-Maintaining weight loss after weight management medication therapy discontinuation is one of the most common challenges patients face.
+Maintaining weight loss after weight-loss medication therapy discontinuation is one of the most common challenges patients face.
 Dr. Charles Kamen, MD, board-certified neurologist at LiveNow Longevity in Las Vegas, helps patients navigate the transition period successfully.
 Individual results vary with any weight management approach.

 Why Weight Regain Occurs